Last Modified: July 1, 2023

 Where we engage Sub-Processors, we will impose data protection terms on the Sub-Processors that provide at least the same level of protection for Personal Data as those in this DPA (including, where appropriate, the Standard Contractual Clauses), to the extent applicable to the nature of the services provided by such Sub-Processors.
 We will remain responsible for each Sub-Processor’s compliance with the obligations of this DPA and for any acts or omissions of such Sub-Processor that cause us to breach any of its obligations under this DPA.

-You acknowledge and agree that we may access and Process Personal Data on a global basis as necessary to provide the Subscription Service in accordance with the Agreement, and in particular that Personal Data will be transferred to and Processed by Apkudo, Inc. in the United States and to other jurisdictions where Apkudo Affiliates and Sub-Processors have operations.
-We will ensure such transfers are made in compliance with the requirements of Data Protection Laws.
+You acknowledge and agree that we may access and Process Personal Data on a global basis as necessary to provide the SaaS Service in accordance with the Agreement, and in particular that Personal Data may be transferred to and Processed by Apkudo, Inc. in the United States and toother jurisdictions where Apkudo Affiliates and Sub-Processors have operations.
+Wherever Personal Data is transferred outside its country of origin each party will ensure such transfers are made in compliance with the requirements of Data Protection Laws.
+Neither party shall export or re-export (including deemed exports or re-exports) any items or undertake any transaction in violation of any such Data Protection Laws, including the U.S. Export Administration Regulations, including without limitation any transaction with a person listed on the Specially Designated Nationals and Blocked Person List or other similar lists maintained by any executive department of the United States or included in any Executive Orders issued by the President of the United States.

-(a) Scope of Section 7.
+(a) Scope.
 This 'Additional Provisions for European Data' section shall apply only with respect to European Data.

 (b) Roles of the Parties.
 When Processing European Data in accordance with your Instructions, the parties acknowledge and agree that you are the Controller of European Data and we are the Processor.